tyconsulting/blog.tyang.github.io/_posts/2014/2014-08-30-sma-runbook-update-sharepoint-2013-list-item.md

 Although I’m still a newbie when comes to SMA, it got me really excited.
 Before its time, when I design Orchestrator runbooks, I often ended up just write the entire solution in PowerShell and then chopped up my PowerShell scripts into many "Run .Net Script" activities.
 I thought, wouldn’t it be nice if there is an automation engine that only uses PowerShell?
 Well, looks like SMA is the solution.
 I wish I have started using it sooner.

-If you are like me and want to learn more about this product, i <strong><span style="color: #ff0000;">highly</span></strong> recommend you to read the <a href="http://gallery.technet.microsoft.com/systemcenter/Service-Management-fcd75828">Service Management Automation Whitepaper</a> (currently version 1.0.4) from my fellow SCCDM MVP Michael Rueefli.
+If you are like me and want to learn more about this product, i **<span style="color: #ff0000;">highly</span>** recommend you to read the <a href="http://gallery.technet.microsoft.com/systemcenter/Service-Management-fcd75828">Service Management Automation Whitepaper</a> (currently version 1.0.4) from my fellow SCCDM MVP Michael Rueefli.
 I have read it page by page like a bible!